 There will be three mandatory exams in this course.
-There will also be a cumulative, but optional, final given during final week.
+There will also be a cumulative, but optional, final given during exam week.
 The score from the optional final may be used to replace a lower exam grade from one of the previous exams.
 If all four exams are taken by the student, the highest three scores will be used to calculate the final grade.
 Therefore, if you do poorly on an exam during the semester, you can improve your grade by doing better on the final exam.
 Exams will be open for a 72-hour window and must be taken within that time period.
-If you are moving through the material quickly and would like to take an exam prior to the opening of the exam window, please email Dr. Jones to schedule an alternative exam window.
-Exam may NOT be taken late.
 Make-up of missed exams will follow UF policy.
-Further information regarding make-up exams, assignments, and other work can be found at: h ttps://catalog.ufl.edu/ugrad/current/regulations/info/attendance.aspx.
+Further information regarding make-up exams, assignments, and other work can be found at: https://catalog.ufl.edu/ugrad/current/regulations/info/attendance.aspx.